Nahis/connector-salesforce-mapping-fsl/README.md

 **This mapping is only relevant if you wish to send notes/attachments back to/from Salesforce and show them against your main objects.
 In general it is recommended.
 It is bi-directional but you can choose to make it only go in a single directional by editing the code.**

 Note that in the FSL example, there is no `Note` objects against `ServiceAppointment` so we created a custom object called `Service_Appointment_Note` and mapped it to that.
 That should not be necessary in the standard case i.e. you should be able to do a straight note-to-note mapping.

+## Dispatch Test Class
+A sample test class has been provided.
+You will obviously need to update this to cover your use cases.